ssanj/boon/README.md

 ### Suites

-To run any Suites use the `runSuites` method:
+To run any Suites use the `REPL.runSuites` method:

 ```scala
 scala> object ListSuite extends SuiteLike("ListSuite") {